git-commit-id/git-commit-id-maven-plugin/README.md

 * **runOnlyOnce** - `(default: false)` *(available since v2.1.12)* - Use with caution!
 In a multi-module build, only run once.
 This means that the plugins effects will only execute once, for the parent project.
 This probably won't "do the right thing" if your project has more than one git repository.
 Important: If you're using `generateGitPropertiesFile`, setting `runOnlyOnce` will make the plugin only generate the file in the directory where you started your build :warning:.
 The `git.*` maven properties are available in all modules.
 * **excludeProperties** - `(default: empty)` *(available since v2.1.9)* - Allows to filter out properties that you *don't* want to expose.
 This feature was implemented in response to [this issue](https://github.com/ktoso/maven-git-commit-id-plugin/issues/91), so if you're curious about the use-case, check that issue.
 * **includeOnlyProperties** - `(default: empty)` *(available since v2.1.14)* - Allows to include only properties that you want to expose.
 This feature was implemented to avoid big exclude properties tag when we only want very few specific properties.
 * **useNativeGit** - `(default: false)` *(available since v2.1.10)* - Uses the native `git` binary instead of the custom `jgit` implementation shipped with this plugin to obtain all information.
-Although this should usualy give your build some performance boost, it may randomly break if you upgrade your git version and it decides to print information in a different format suddenly.
-As rule of thumb, keep using the default `jgit` implementation (keep this option set to `false`) until you notice performance problems within your build (usualy when you have *hundreds* of maven modules).
+Although this should usually give your build some performance boost, it may randomly break if you upgrade your git version and it decides to print information in a different format suddenly.
+As rule of thumb, keep using the default `jgit` implementation (keep this option set to `false`) until you notice performance problems within your build (usually when you have *hundreds* of maven modules).
 * **abbrevLength** - `(default: 7)` *(available since v2.0.4)* - Configure the "git.commit.id.abbrev" property to be at least of length N (see gitDescribe abbrev for special case abbrev = 0).
 * **commitIdGenerationMode** - `(default: flat)` *(available since v2.2.0)* is an option that can be used to tell the plugin how it should generate the 'git.commit.id' property.
 Due to some naming issues when exporting the properties as an json-object (https://github.com/ktoso/maven-git-commit-id-plugin/issues/122) we needed to make it possible to export all properties as a valid json-object.
 Currently the switch allows two different options:
 1. By default this property is set to 'flat' and will generate the formerly known property 'git.commit.id' as it was in the previous versions of the plugin.
 Keeping it to 'flat' by default preserve backwards compatibility and does not require further adjustments by the end user.